narpfel/kiro/README.md

     CTRL-Q: Quit
     CTRL-F: Find string in file (ESC to exit search, arrows to navigate)

-Kilo does not depend on any library (not even curses).
+Kiro does not depend on any library (not even curses).
 It uses fairly standard VT100 (and similar terminals) escape sequences.
 The project is in alpha stage and was written in just a few hours taking code from my other two projects, load81 and linenoise.